-- Saturated submit queue Under this condition, the source is not able to submit another packet and may decide to block.
-Once the sink observes such a condition being cleared that is when removing a packet from a formerly saturated submit queue it delivers a ready-to-submit signal to wake up the source. - Submit queue is empty Whenever the source places a packet into an empty submit queue, it assumes that the sink may have blocked for the arrival of new packets and delivers a packet-avail signal to wake up the sink. - Saturated acknowledgement queue Unless the acknowledgement queue has enough capacity for another acknowledgement, the sink is unable to make progress and may therefore block.
-Once the source consumes an acknowledgement from a formerly saturated acknowledgement queue, it notifies the sink about the cleared condition by delivering a ready-to-ack signal. - Acknowledgement queue is empty In this case, the source may block until the sink places another acknowledged packet into the formerly empty acknowledgement queue and delivers an ack-avail signal.
+- Submit queue is full when the source is trying to submit a new packet.
+In this case, the source blocks and waits for the sink to remove packets from the submit queue.
+If the sink observes such a condition (when it attempts to get a packet from a full submit queue), it delivers a ready-to-submit signal to wake up the source. - Submit queue is empty when the sink tries to obtain a packet from an empty submit queue, it may block.
+If the source places a packet into an empty submit queue, it delivers a packet-avail signal to wake up the sink. - Acknowledgement queue is full when the sink tries to acknowledge a packet at a saturated acknowledgement queue, the sink needs to wait until the source removes an acknowledged packet from the acknowledgement queue.
+The source notifies the sink about this condition by delivering a ready-to-ack signal.
+On reception of the signal, the sink wakes up and proceeds to submit packets into the acknowledgement queue. - Acknowledgement queue is empty when the source tries to obtain an acknowledged packet (get acked packet) from an empty acknowledgement queue.
+In this case, the source may block until the sink places another acknowledged packet into the empty acknowledgement queue and delivers an ack-avail signal.